Anubis-programmer/ANUVerzum/README.md

     };
     ```

-### ***Create container component:***
+<h3 id="create-container-component">Create container component</h3>

 - To connect your "container" component to the global store, simply define a component (either a function or class-based) you want to connect.
 It is a "curried function" (a function returns a function, also known as "high-order function" (HOF)).
-The first function takes two arguments: the `mapStateToProps()` and `mapDispatchToProps()`, the second one takes the wrapped component.
+The first function takes two arguments: the <code>mapStateToProps()</code> and <code>mapDispatchToProps()</code>, the second one takes the wrapped component.
-- Be aware that the props of wrapped component are the combination of the props passed to the (outer) component (i.e. when rendering in the return statement) and those returned by `mapStateToProps()` and `mapDispatchToProps()`!
+- Be aware that the props of wrapped component are the combination of the props passed to the (outer) component (i.e. when rendering in the return statement) and those returned by <code>mapStateToProps()</code> and <code>mapDispatchToProps()</code>!
-- Define maximum two functions (they are typically called `mapStateToProps()` and `mapDispatchToProps()`; if either one is not defined, pass `null` respectively):
+- Define maximum two functions (they are typically called <code>mapStateToProps()</code> and <code>mapDispatchToProps()</code>; if either one is not defined, pass <code>null</code> respectively):
-    - The `mapStateToProps()` can fetch values from the global state and injects them as props into the wrapped component you want to connect:
+    - The <code>mapStateToProps()</code> can fetch values from the global state and injects them as props into the wrapped component you want to connect:
-        - It takes the `state` as the first argument and an optional `ownProps` which is basically the object of the props you pass down from the caller component as part of the "props flow".
+        - It takes the <code>state</code> as the first argument and an optional <code>ownProps</code> which is basically the object of the props you pass down from the caller component as part of the "props flow".
         - The function must return an object of props which can now be used by the wrapped component as if they were "regular" props.
-        - This function is the ideal place to use selectors - see "**Memoizing global state conversions**" section.
+        - This function is the ideal place to use selectors - see <a href="#memoizing-state-conversions">Memoizing (global) state conversions</a> section.
-    - The `mapDispatchToProps()` can define functions those dispatch actions and injects them as props into the wrapped component you want to connect:
+    - The <code>mapDispatchToProps()</code> can define functions those dispatch actions and injects them as props into the wrapped component you want to connect:
-        - It takes the `dispatch` as the first argument and an optional `ownProps` which is basically the object of the props you pass down from the caller component as part of the "props flow".
+        - It takes the <code>dispatch</code> as the first argument and an optional <code>ownProps</code> which is basically the object of the props you pass down from the caller component as part of the "props flow".
         - The function must return an object of props (functions-as-props those dispatch actions - call action creators) which can now be used by the wrapped component as if they were "regular" props.

             ```javascript